 “Smart.
 Everything is so efficient.”

 “It has to be.
 We’re isolated and very few people know we’re here.
 We need to be as self-sustaining as possible.
-There are beds of strawberries and a few apple trees in the park, and Ove has a variety of berries and vegetables in the back of the botanical gardens, just in case the weather gets too bad and Roland can’t fly out to get our deliveries to us on time.
+There are beds of strawberries and a few apple trees in the park, and Ove has a variety of vegetables in the back of the botanical gardens, just in case the weather gets too bad and Roland can’t fly out to get our deliveries to us on time.
 Lisle likes to keep an excess of everything just in case so, even when the weather gets harsh, we usually don’t even notice.”

-Ellis turned his attention to them, “What does happen if there is an emergency like that?”
+Ellis turned his attention to them.
+“What does happen if there is an emergency like that?”

 “And medical emergencies?”
 Ellis pressed further as he followed them down the hall toward a room with a cleaning cart outside.